MohamadAbdUlaziz938/Widget-life-cycle/README.md

 # lifecycle

-Describe life cycle of the widget.
+Describe the life cycle of the stateful widget.

 ## Getting Started